jackhamond/jackhamond.github.io/about/index.md

 ## Website Structure

 Every so often I will publish a blog post in the [Blog](/blog/) section.
 The blog posts will be in the order of which I make them.
 When I do research on a subject, I will publish to the [Research](/research/) section whhich will be more complete, organized, and coherent.

-## Links

-This website is my own, personal website.
-I have a professional website as well which is essentially an extended résumé.
-My professional website can be found at [https://jackhamondpro.github.io](https://jackhamondpro.github.io).
+This website is and will forever be in construction.